ursatile/jsray/03-01-vectors-and-3d-coordinates.md

 Things to note here:

-* The coordinate values `x,y,z` are stored using **private properties**.
+* The coordinate values `x,y,z` are stored using **private properties** `#x, #y, #z`.
 These are a relatively recent addition to JavaScript; any field prefixed with `#` is private, and can't be manipulated from outside the object.
 By using private properties, we can make our vectors **immutable** -- once a vector has been constructed, you can't change the `x,y,z` values of that vector.

 * New vectors are constructed by specifying the *x,y,z* coordinates of the vector: